mightyblue01/kafka-etl-app/README.md

 # kafka-etl-app
 (Submitted by Basant Khati)

-This application ingests messages from a Kafka topic, processes them and sends to another Kafka sink topic.
+This application ingests messages from a Kafka topic, processes them and publishes to another Kafka sink topic.
 Original messages are in the following format-

     {"myKey": 1, "myTimestamp": "2022-03-01T09:11:04+01:00"}